cchalm/blundering-savant/README.md

 ### Option 2: Pre-built Binary

+**Advantages**: When run directly, the bot can handle tasks in multiple repositories.
+It also doesn't require any setup in the repositories to which the bot is contributing.

 Download the latest release from the [releases page](https://github.com/cchalm/blundering-savant/releases) for your platform:

 1. **Download and Install**: